microsoft/vscode-docs/api/advanced-topics/extension-host.md

 - **Web Extensions**: These extensions run in a extension host in the browser.
 They are restricted by the browser sandbox and therefore have [limitations](/api/extension-guides/web-extensions.md#web-extension-main-file) compared to normal extensions.

-When VS Code starts, it will decide based on the workspace location and the installed extensions which extension hosts are needed.
+When VS Code starts, it decides, based on the workspace location and the installed extensions, which extension hosts are needed.

-For each installed extension, VS Code automatically activates it to the correct location based on its kind.
+For each installed extension, VS Code automatically activates it at the location based on its kind.
 If an extension can run as either kind, VS Code will attempt to choose the optimal one for the situation.

 The **Developer: Show Running Extensions** command shows a list of activated extension and the location where it is run.